-This week, we present No. 9 and No. 8: Alexandr Sergeyevich Bobnev and nine individuals collectively known as the “JabberZeus” suspects.
+This week, we present No. 9 and No. 8: Viet Quoc Nguyen and nine individuals collectively known as the “JabberZeus” suspects.

 #8 – The JabberZeus Suspects

-In 2012, nine individuals were indicted in Nebraska for having infected thousands of computers with the Zeus banking Trojan, which they used in turn to steal millions from victims’ bank accounts.
+In 2012, the United States District Court for the District of Nebraska indicted nine individuals for having infected thousands of computers with the Zeus banking Trojan, malware which they used to steal millions of dollars from victims’ bank accounts.

 The charges against them include conspiracy to participate in a racketeering activity, conspiracy to commit computer fraud and identity theft, aggravated identity theft, and multiple counts of bank fraud.